What is the TMF and MATCH List, and How to Get Removed From It.

+Did you receive a notification that read "merchant account terminated"?
 I'm going to guess if you are reading this it is due to the fact that you have actually just became aware that you've been assigned to the Terminated Merchant File (TMF) or Member Alert To Control High-Risk (MATCH) list.
-And also now you're clambering to investigate what this "list" really is,and just how to get your business off of it.
+You are probably also clambering to investigate what this "list" really is.
+You want to know just how to get your business off of it.
 Am I close?

-Well you're not the only merchant that's been caught unsuspecting.
-The reality is that a lot of businesses don't know that they are TMF'd or MATCH 'd until they send an application for a new account and it is declined.
-Whereupon, the reason for the decline is disclosed to them.
+Well you're not the only person that's been caught by surprise.
+The reality is that a lot of businesses don't know until they send an application for a new merchant account.
+When they are declined the merchant services provider then discloses the reason to you.

 What is MATCH?

-What Occurs When You're MATCH 'd?
-When a merchant is placed on the MATCH list, the business name, principal, and any partners are all recorded on file and basically Blacklisted.
-Once on the MATCH list, it is very challenging to to approved for a Merchant Account by any merchant provider.
+When you are placed on the MATCH list.
+Your business name, name of principal and any partners and associates that you have are all recorded on file and basically Blacklisted.
+MATCH also records your EIN, Website, and physical address.
+Once you on the MATCH list it is very challenging for you to get approved for a Merchant Account by any merchant provider.

 Why Do Merchants Get MATCH'd?

-The reasons can vary, chargebacks, fraudulent activity, or money laundering are all things that will get you on the list.
-Below is a list of codes directly from the MasterCard website:
+The reasons for you can vary.
+High chargebacks, are the one that I see the most.
+But I have also seen fraudulent activity and even money laundering.
+These are an example several examples for you and are all things that will get you on the list.
+Below is a list of all 14 codes directly from the MasterCard website for your research.

-The Merchant effected fraudulent Transactions of any type (counterfeit or otherwise) meeting or exceeding the following minimum reporting Standard: the Merchant's fraud-to-sales dollar volume ratio was 8% or greater in a calendar month, and the Merchant effected 10 or more fraudulent Transactions totaling USD 5,000 or more in that calendar month.
+The Merchant effected fraudulent Transactions.
+Any type (counterfeit or otherwise) meeting or exceeding the following minimum reporting Standard.
+The Merchant's fraud-to-sales dollar volume ratio was 8% or greater in a calendar month.
+The Merchant effected 10 or more fraudulent Transactions.
+Totaling USD 5,000 or more in that calendar month.

 07 Fraud Conviction